 Regulations for Emergency Lighting

-Several regulations guide the installation and maintenance of emergency lighting to ensure safety and compliance:
+Several regulations guide the installation and maintenance of emergency lighting to ensure safety and compliance, and a fire risk assessment alongside wider risk assessments helps determine where it is required:

-BS5266-1 Standard: This provides guidelines for emergency lighting, specifying where and how it should be installed, such as in escape routes, stairwells, and key areas like toilets and small offices.
+- BS5266-1 Standard: This provides guidelines for emergency lighting, specifying where and how it should be installed, such as in escape routes, stairwells, key areas like toilets and small offices, around fire safety equipment and fire fighting equipment, and at changes in floor level.

 Specific rules apply to various spaces: